Orthoptera of North Carolina

 Habitats and Life History

 Habitats: Love and Walker (1979) describe the habitat of bidens in Florida as well-drained, frequently burned areas of sandy soil, usually supporting stands of Longleaf Pine and/or xerophytic oaks; in North Carolina, this matches the Pine-Scrub Oak Sandhills natural community type of Schafale and Weakley (1990).
-Records from the Piedmont, however, suggest a wider range of habitats may be used, although all of our records from that region are historic and they could represent other species in this complex.
+Records from the Piedmont, however, suggest a wider range of habitats may be used.
+In a recent record from Orange County, several males were heard singing in the open shrubby and herbaceous vegetation surrounding a parking area.

 Diet: Undescribed but this species is possibly omnivorous